MakotoPD/photo-gallery/README.md

 You can edit numbers of rows using `rows=5` in `<Nuxt-gallery rows="5">` minimum is **3**.

+if you want your gallery to be rounded use `rounded="true"`

 That's it!
 You can now use Nuxt-Photos-Gallery in your Nuxt app ✨